MSW Thesis and Research Experience

 Examination Committee Membership

-The supervisor (the thesis committee chairperson) and student, in consultation with the Associate Dean of Research, determine the composition of the oral defense examination committee.
+The supervisor (the thesis committee chairperson) and student, in consultation with the MSW Program Director, determine the composition of the oral defense examination committee.

 The examination committee consists of at least three and as many as five voting members.
 The quorum is three voting members.
 The examiners will require sufficient knowledge of the content of the thesis to form a judgment about its acceptability.